 From the 1870s a foot-pedal-operated dental engine allowed dentists to drill teeth so they could be repaired.
 New materials became available for filling teeth, and nitrous oxide (sometimes called 'laughing gas') was used to control pain during dental work.

 From 1880 dentists could be registered, and in 1905 the New Zealand Dental Association was set up to represent registered dentists.
 Some dentists found the registration requirements restrictive.

-A national dental school opened in 1907 at Otago University in Dunedin.
-In the 21st century dental specialists, dentists and dental technicians are educated at Otago, while oral health therapists (previously dental therapists and dental hygienists) are educated at Otago and at the Auckland University of Technology (AUT).
+A national dental school opened in 1907 at the University of Otago in Dunedin.
+In the 21st century dental specialists, dentists and dental technicians are educated at Otago, while oral health therapists (previously dental therapists and dental hygienists) are educated at Otago and at Auckland University of Technology (AUT).